Depression May Not Be Associated With Low Serotonin Levels, New Research Review Suggests

 There is so much nuance (and frankly, confusion) when it comes to mental health—still, experts are continuing to uncover new insights, to shed some light on this complex topic.

-This week, a new research review published in Molecular Psychiatry calls into question the common belief that chemical imbalance is the root of depression (also known as "serotonin hypothesis of depression").
+This week, a new research review published in Molecular Psychiatry1 calls into question the common belief that chemical imbalance is the root of depression (also known as "serotonin hypothesis of depression").
 And their findings are certainly rocking the boat in the psychology and mental health space.

 What did the review find?